fernandovldrs/fernandovldrs.github.io/_posts/2023-09-06-resonator-cqed.md

 We have gone through the mathematical details of treating a resonator in circuit QED.
 We covered the quantization procedure from ground-up, through which the resonator reveals the dynamics of a quantum harmonic oscillator.
 Then, we saw how two resonators can be coupled together and how to simplify the Hamiltonian in such cases.

 The resonator is too simple of a circuit, and we can't do quantum computation by relying only on them.
 So, in the future, I will write about how we can model transmons in cQED and how we can use them to make qubits.
-The knowledge we developed in this post will be essential, so try to develop the equations yourself. 加油!
+The knowledge from this post will be essential, so try to develop the equations yourself. 加油!